Timmmdavis/CutAndDisplaceJulia/README.md

 ## 5. Set Up CGAL Support

 CGAL is essential for mesh creation and manipulation, particularly for dyke propagation simulations.
-If you are on Linux, this is going to be easy.
-See https://github.com/Timmmdavis/BuildCGAL (CGAL-4.13.1)
+If you are on Linux, this is going to be easy: see https://github.com/Timmmdavis/BuildCGAL (CGAL-4.13.1)

 ### Install 7-Zip